getsentry/sentry/docs/installation.rst

 ``config.yml``.
 To avoid confusion, ``config.yml`` will slowly be replacing ``sentry.conf.py``, but right now, the uses of ``config.yml`` are limited.

-The configuration for the server is based on ``sentry.conf.server``, which contains a basic Django project configuration, as well as the default Sentry configuration values.
-It defaults to SQLite, however **SQLite is not a fully supported database and should not be used in production**.
+The configuration inherits all of the server defaults, but you may need to change certain things, such as the database connection:

 ::